Ethyl lauroyl arginate: Periodontal diseases

 LAE has potential in treating gingivitis, and the more advanced periodontitis.
-In a study comparing ethyl lauroyl arginate in 0.147% mouthwash to chlorhexidine (CHX) 0.12% as an adjunctive therapy in the non-surgical treatment of periodontitis, the results showed there were no treatment-related adverse events.
+In a study comparing ethyl lauroyl arginate in 0.147% mouthwash to chlorhexidine 0.12% as an adjunctive therapy in the non-surgical treatment of periodontitis, the results showed there were no treatment-related adverse events.
 Total bacterial count and the specific pathogens were reduced at 4 weeks and 3 months by both mouthwashes with no statistical differences between them at neither periods of time.
-It was concluded that 0.147% LAE-containing mouthwash could be an alternative to the use of 0.12% CHX in the non-surgical therapy of periodontitis considering the similar clinical effects, more stable microbiological improvement and absence of adverse effects.
+It was concluded that 0.147% LAE-containing mouthwash could be an alternative to the use of 0.12% chlorhexidine in the non-surgical therapy of periodontitis considering the similar clinical effects, more stable microbiological improvement and absence of adverse effects.

 It is sold as the main active ingredient in Listerine Advanced Defence Gum Treatment and as one of the active ingredients in GUM Activital Mouthwash.

+Virucidal properties

+Researchers from the Systems Immunity University Research Institute, Division of Infection & Immunity, School of Medicine in Cardiff, UK were studying the virucidal properties of several mouthwashes against SARS-CoV-2.
+The study, first published in November 2020, noted that mouthwashes containing LAE eradicated the virus completely, giving >5-log10 reduction in viral titres, surpassing the level required for EN14476.